mkalinowski2/ignus-h3-templates/templates/mt_Firewalk_2.0/index.md

     * Terrain is always sand.
     * The following objects are banned in this zone:
         * All banks with army reward (Griffin conservatory, Red tower...)
-		* All pandora boxes except pandora boxes with 15k or 20k experience reward
+	* All pandora boxes except: pandora boxes with 15k or 20k experience reward, and with whole magic (air,earth,water,fire)
 	* All dwellings
 	* Dragon utopias
         * 2 Dwellings of level 6
 		* Imp Cache, Mansion, Dwarven Treasurey, Naga Bank, Medusa Stores
 		* Gold, Treasure Chest
     * The following objects have spawn max limit:
         * Library of Enlightenment - 5
         * Prison - hero with 0 xp - 6
-		* Pandora box with 10000 experience (50 frequency)
 * Zone 4 is the big treasure.
     * Terrain is always snow/swamp/rough/wasteland.
 	* Zone have 1 Castle
     * The following objects are banned in this zone:
         * All banks with army reward (Griffin conservatory, Red tower...)
-		* All pandora boxes except pandora boxes with 15k or 20k experience reward
+	* All pandora boxes except pandora boxes with 15k or 20k experience reward, and pandoras with whole magic (air,earth,water,fire)
 	* All dwellings
 	* Dragon utopias
         * 2 Dwellings of level 6
 		* Imp Cache, Mansion, Dwarven Treasurey, Naga Bank, Medusa Stores
 		* Gold, Treasure Chest
     * The following objects have spawn max limit:
         * Library of Enlightenment - 5
         * Prison - hero with 0 xp - 6
-		* Pandora box with 10000 experience (50 frequency)
 * Zone 5 is the big sand zone.
     * Terrain is always snow/swamp/rough/wasteland.
 	* Zone have 1 Castles
     * The following objects are banned in this zone:
         * All banks with army reward (Griffin conservatory, Red tower...)
-		* All pandora boxes except pandora boxes with 15k or 20k experience reward
+	* All pandora boxes except pandora boxes with 15k or 20k experience reward, and pandoras with whole magic (air,earth,water,fire)
 	* All dwellings
 	* Dragon utopias
         * 2 Dwellings of level 6
 		* Imp Cache, Mansion, Dwarven Treasurey, Naga Bank, Medusa Stores
 		* Gold, Treasure Chest
     * The following objects have spawn max limit:
         * Library of Enlightenment - 5
         * Prison - hero with 0 xp - 6
-		* Pandora box with 10000 experience (50 frequency)
 * Zone 6 is the gold zone.
     * Terrain is always dirt/grass/highlands.
 	* Zone have 1 Conflux Town